null102/null102/README.md

 The https://yifanlu.page website was initially https://yifanlu.github.io which belongs to his another Github account called Yifan Lu, then transferred to null102 since he feels switching between two Github accounts is bit annoying.

-I planned to just use my real name in the English World cuz that's most people do in here throughout my observation.
-But new I think having my Github ID called null102 outside Chinese World is fine also.